 - Spreads faster than early forms of the SARS-CoV-2 virus - Easily transmitted as a result of close physical proximity - Associated with infections in workplace and high-density housing settings - Data suggests Delta causes more severe illness, and increased number of hospitalisations in unvaccinated persons - Fully vaccinated people can still spread the virus to others.
-However, vaccinated people appear to be infectious for a shorter period, and have a much lower chance of developing severe illness - The greatest risk of transmission is among unvaccinated people who are much more likely to contract, and therefore transmit the virus. - In December 2021 the Omicron variant has become the main strain due to the following: - More contagious than Delta due to more easily transmitted as a result of close contact - More mild disease at least in younger populations2 - Easing of restriction mandated by Public Health Orders
+However, vaccinated people appear to be infectious for a shorter period, and have a much lower chance of developing severe illness - The greatest risk of transmission is among unvaccinated people who are much more likely to contract, and therefore transmit the virus. - In December 2021 the Omicron variant has become the dominant strain of COVID-19 within the community due to the following: - More contagious than Delta due to more easily transmitted as a result of close contact - More mild disease at least in younger populations2 - Easing of restrictions mandated by Public Health Orders